Boss-Coder-Academy/Environment_Setup/README.md

 IDE stands for Integrated Development Environment.
 It's a software that has everything they need to write, fix, and test their code conveniently in one place.

-For this Course, we will be using VS code as our IDE and we will be coding in the same IDE.
+For this Course, you will be using VS code as your IDE and you will be coding in the same IDE.

 - - -